I. Scar Treatment Methods

 |

-- May appear after open wounds, severe acne, chickenpox, or skin infections
+- Formed after open wounds, severe acne, chickenpox, or injections

 |